 - Creation and configuration of organizations in your Code42 environment.

 - The authentication methods that your organizations use to manage users.

 - The process you use to distribute and install applications to user devices (typically a device management tool like SCCM for Windows or Jamf for Mac).

 How deployment works

 Before selecting and configuring a deployment option, it helps to understand how deployment works from end-to-end:

-- You define a deployment policy in the administration console.
+- You define a deployment policy in the Code42 console.

 - From the policy view in the console, you copy the arguments for a Code42 app installer command.

 - You paste or import those install arguments into your device management software and push them to devices, along with Code42 app executables.

 - When install commands run on user devices, Code42 apps retrieve your policy from the Code42 cloud.

 If the Code42 app fails to connect to the Code42 cloud and find the policy, it will retry every 5 minutes until it succeeds or a user explicitly stops the process.

 - Code42 apps run your policy's detection script in order to determine usernames, home directories, and optionally, organizations.

 - When a policy is configured to automatically register users, Code42 apps start security monitoring and backing up data without user intervention.
 Otherwise, users manually authenticate and register.

 If automatic registration fails for any reason, the Code42 app retries every hour.
 It retrieves the policy again and tries to register again, until it succeeds or a user explicitly stops the process.

 Step 1: Verify that apps can connect by HTTPS

-User devices must be able to reach your administration console by the HTTPS protocol.
+User devices must be able to reach your Code42 console by the HTTPS protocol.
 Check your protocol and port configuration:

 - The URL must begin with https://

-- Your firewalls must allow client requests to reach the administration console.
+- Your firewalls must allow client requests to reach the Code42 console.